d-uzlov/k8s-homelab/k8s-core/docs/auth-oidc.md

 ```

 Note that even after you set up authentication (user is verified by the cluster),
-you may need additional authorization setup (user is allowed to do things):
+you will most likely need additional authorization setup (user is allowed to do things):

 ```bash